ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-custom-resource-logs.md

   in the Fluent Bit container's stdout sooner.
 - The [Kubernetes downward API][KubernetesDownwardAPI] populates the `POD_LABELS` variable used in the `FILTER` section.
 It pulls the label from the pod's metadata label `ray.io/cluster`, which is defined in the Fluent Bit sidecar container's environment.
 - The `tenant_id` field allows you to assign logs to different tenants.
 In this example, Fluent Bit sidecar sends the logs to the `test` tenant.
 You can adjust this configuration to match the tenant ID set up in your Grafana Loki instance, enabling multi-tenancy support in Grafana.
 - The `Host` field specifies the endpoint of the Loki gateway.
-If Loki and the RayCluster are in different namespaces, you need to append `.namespace` to the host name, for example, `loki-gateway.monitoring` (replace `monitoring` with the namespace where Loki resides).
+If Loki and the RayCluster are in different namespaces, you need to append `.namespace` to the hostname, for example, `loki-gateway.monitoring` (replacing `monitoring` with the namespace where Loki resides).

 ### Adding logging sidecars to RayCluster Custom Resource (CR)